ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>A chance of showers and thunderstorms before 7pm.
 Partly cloudy, with a low around 68.
-Northeast wind 1 to 6 mph.<br></div>
+Northeast wind 1 to 6 mph.
+Chance of
+         precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">